World Languages & Literatures

 PSU's Department of World Languages and Literatures plays a central role in preparing students to function in the global community.
 We offer courses in 17 languages, and our classes are designed to help you develop proficiency in reading, writing, listening, and speaking for eventual use in a broad variety of real-world settings.

-COVID-19 Update: Our physical office is closed, but we are still here to serve you.
-You can contact faculty and staff directly, email us at email@example.com, or leave a voicemail at 503-725-3522, and we will get back to you as soon as possible.
-Our business hours are Monday-Thursday, 8 a.m.-5 p.m.
+Our physical office (FMH 315) is closed, but we are still here to serve you.
+You can contact faculty and staff directly, contact us at firstname.lastname@example.org, or stop by our virtual desk (via Zoom), Monday - Friday, 9 a.m. to 5 p.m.

 We Stand Against Racism